PacificBiosciences/HiFi-16S-workflow/README.md

 the important statistics and top taxonomies for the 16S communities.
 The outputs and stages of this pipeline are documented [here](https://github.com/proteinosome/pb-16S-nf/blob/main/pipeline_overview.md).

+We provide an example of report generated using this pipeline based on 8 replicates from the ATCC MSA-1003 mock community sequenced on Sequel II.
+Right click this [link](https://github.com/proteinosome/pb-16S-nf/raw/main/examples/results/visualize_biom.html) and save it on your computer, then double click to open it.
+All other important outputs from the pipeline are available in the [`examples`](https://github.com/proteinosome/pb-16S-nf/tree/main/examples) folder when you clone this repository.

 ## Installation and usage
 This pipeline runs using Nextflow (Version 22 and above).
 All softwares dependencies are managed via `Conda`.
 We recommend installing [`mamba`](https://github.com/mamba-org/mamba)